Pevojed/hello1/from_url_to_json.md

 position,
 bereich,
 phone
-url_p (url of the agent's photo if available), url (url of the !agent's profile page)
+p_link (url of the agent's photo if available), url (url of the agent's profile page)

 Screenshoots of input data:
 Common page